 PhD Student

-Determining form-function relationships in the human foot, specifically the midfoot
+Determining form-function relationships in the human foot, specifically the midfoot.

 headshot_cropped